 Head Cross-Country Coach

-Today, Koenigs is enjoying a career as an elite amateur triathlete and multisport athlete.
-In 2013, he earned a silver medal in his 30-34 age bracket at the 2013 ITU World Aquathlon Championship (1k swim/5k run) held in London where he was also seventh in his age group and the fourth fastest American overall in the Sprint Triathlon.
+Today, Koenigs enjoys a career as an elite amateur multisport athlete.
+In 2013, he earned a silver medal in his 30-34 age bracket at the ITU World Aquathlon Championship (1k swim/5k run) held in London where he was also seventh in his age group and the fourth fastest American overall in the Sprint Triathlon.
 His 15:36 5k run split at the conclusion of his Triathlon at the World Championship was the second fastest on the day among the 1844 competitors regardless of age group or Nationality.
 He credits his coach, Barry Magee, for his run-split performance.

 “Before I started working with Barry, it was questionable whether I could run 15:36 fresh, let alone at the end of a triathlon.
-I owe him a debt of gratitude and hope to take the lessons I’ve learned from him to fine tune what I am doing with my athletes,” Koenigs said.
+I owe him a debt of gratitude and have taken the lessons I’ve learned from him to fine tune what I am doing with my athletes,” Koenigs said.